ekrolen/data-512-homework_2/README.md

 The value you need to work the code below is the Access token - a very long string."

 6. Run the data_acquisition script, following the markdown comments, to get the ORES ranking data for each page.

+7. Run the data_processing script, following the markdown comments.

 ## Research Implications